-If you are in additional minor employment (with maximum monthly earnings of 400 EUR) or are self-employed during the period in which you receive funding, you can acquire entitlement to social security benefits in this way and enjoy safeguards through your employer.
+If you are in additional minor employment or are self-employed during the period in which you receive funding, you can acquire entitlement to social security benefits in this way and enjoy safeguards through your employer.
+For more information on this topic, see 2.5.

 However, many funding authorities will offset this income against your scholarship and deduct the sum from the amount you receive each month.
 Often, the part-time work must not be related to your doctoral project.
-So, make sure you ask your scholarship provider - before you accept a part-time job.
+So, make sure you ask your scholarship provider - before you accept a part-time job!